dlang/DIPs/DIPs/DIP1xxx-rn.md

 2. A's postblit is called
 3. B's postblit is called

-After `step 1`, the object `c` has the exact contents as `b` but it is not initialized (the postblits still need to fix it) nor uninitialized (the field `B.a` does not have its initial value).
-From a type checking perspective this is a problem because the assignment inside A's postblit is breaking immutability.
+After `step 1`, the object `c` has the exact contents as `b`, but it is not initialized (the postblits still need to fix it) nor uninitialized (the field `B.a` does not have its initial value).
+From a type checking perspective this is a problem, because the assignment inside A's postblit is breaking immutability.
 This makes it impossible to postblit objects that have `immutable`/`const` fields.
 To alleviate this problem we can consider that after the blitting phase the object is in a raw state, therefore uninitialized; this way, the first assignment of `B.a.a` is considered an initialization.
-However, after this step, the field `B.a.a` is considered initialized, therefore how is the assignment inside B's postblit supposed to be type checked ?
+However, after this step the field `B.a.a` is considered initialized, therefore how is the assignment inside B's postblit supposed to be type checked ?
 Is it breaking immutability or should it be legal?
-Indeed it is breaking immutability because it is changing an immutable value, however being part of initialization (remember that `c` is initialized only after all the postblits are ran) it should be legal, thus weakening the immutability concept and creating a different strategy from the one that normal constructors implement.
+Indeed, it is breaking immutability because it is changing an immutable value.
+However as this is part of initialization (remember that `c` is initialized only after all the postblits are ran) it should be legal, thus weakening the immutability concept and creating a different strategy from that implemented by normal constructors.

 #### Shared postblits